xcwujie123/Hainan_KG/README.md

 ![image](https://github.com/xcwujie123/Hainan_KG/blob/master/fig7.png)

 Recommendation system framework's code is in ETKGCN.
 Due to space constraints we give partial data.
 Two kinds of KG is stored in directory /Hainan_KG/data.
+(Because of the limitation of space, we can only give some examples).

 /Hainan_KG/data/interaction.txt  ---- POI visit records of Hainan in 2015